planqtn/planqtn/docs/planqtn/optimized_contraction.md

 \end{pmatrix}
 $$

-Generate all stabilizers from these generators:
+Stabilizer generation gives:

 ```
 S = {XI, XX, IX, II}
 ```

-$2/4 = 0.5$ of the stabilizers match on both join legs.
-So, we know that half of the keys in our tensors will match as well.
+Two out of the four stabilizers match on both join legs, so the matching ratio is $m = 0.5$.

-### Putting it all together
-In our current weight enumerator polynomial calculation, the tensors get merged in a specific order given by Cotengra.
-To merge these tensors, we use a double for loop over the keys and skip if not all of the legs match in the keys.
-So, cost for a merge operation is given by:
+### Final Cost Expression
+Combining these two ingredients, the cost of a merge operation is

+$$
- $Cost = 2^{r_1 + r_2} * m$
+\text{Cost} = 2^{r_1 + r_2}*m
+$$

- $r_1$ and $r_2$ are the ranks calculated from the open legs and m is the matching stabilizer ratio calculated from the join legs.
+where $r_1$ and $r_2$ are the ranks of the open-leg submatrices of the two tensors, and $m$ is the matching ratio determined from the join legs.

-This metric exactly calculates the cost of our contraction and when given to Cotengra to minimize, we get much better contraction schedules.
-Below is a plot showing how our custom score much more accurately calculates the cost of the contraction.
+This metric yields an exact calculation of the contraction cost.
+When used as a cost function in Cotengra’s contraction path optimizer, it produces significantly improved contraction schedules.
+The figure below shows that our custom score correlates far more closely with the true contraction cost than the default heuristic.

 <center>
 <img src="/docs/fig/custom_scatter_results.png" width="30%">